CodemasonHQ/craft-kit-bedrock/README.md

 You'll be able to access your application at `http://<docker-ip>`, where <docker-ip> is the boot2docker ip or localhost if you are running Docker natively.

 ## Deployment
-Deploying is just as easy with [Codemason](http://mason.ci).
-For a more detailed guide to deployment, see our [documentation](http://mason.ci/docs/quickstart#deploy-dreams).
+Deploying is just as easy with [Codemason](https://codemason.io).
+For a more detailed guide to deployment, see our [documentation](https://codemason.io/docs/quickstart#deploy-dreams).

 Create an application on Codemason for your app
 ```
-$ mason create --application bedrock-app
+$ mason create bedrock-app
 ```

 Push your code to your Codemason Git remote to build it into a Docker image